sltc2024/sltc2024.github.io/index.md

 ### Registration

 If you will participate, please register [here](https://www.trippus.net/sltc2024_delegate).
+The last day to register is the 17th of November.

 ### Program

-The program will be published in the beginning of November.
+The preliminary program is available [here](schema.html).
 The main conference will start on the 27. at 13:00 and end on the 28. at 17:00.
 For workshop programs, we refer to their respective websites.

 ### Workshops

 SLTC 2024 traditionally hosts selected workshops on relevant topics.
-This year's workshops are:
+This year, we have four workshops taking place on the 29th of November:

 * [Computational Social Science and Language Technology](https://sites.google.com/view/css-language-tech-workshop)
 * [Swedish Workshop on Conversational AI](https://sites.google.com/view/sw-conv-ai-2024/home)